awsdocs/aws-appconfig-user-guide/doc_source/getting-started-with-appconfig-cloudwatch-alarms-permissions.md

 1. On the **Create policy** page, choose the **JSON** tab\.

-1. Replace the default content on the JSON tab with the following permission policy, and then choose **Review**\.
+1. Replace the default content on the JSON tab with the following permission policy, and then choose **Next: Tags**\.

    ```
    {